Testing for Convergence or Divergence of a Series

 - diverges if $p\leq 1$

-More generally, the p-series with $p>1$ is called the zeta function.
-This is one of the special functions introduced by Leonhard Euler in 1740 and later named by Riemann, defined as
+More generally, the $p$-series where $p>1$ is called the zeta function.
+This is a special function introduced by Leonhard Euler in 11740 HE and later named by Riemann, defined as

-Returning to the original topic, the proof of the p-series test requires the Comparison Test and Integral Test, which will be discussed later.
-However, the convergence/divergence of p-series can be usefully applied in the Comparison Test along with geometric series, which is why it has been intentionally placed near the beginning.
+Returning to our original topic, the proof of the $p$-series test requires the Comparison Test and the Integral Test, which will be discussed later.
+However, the convergence/divergence of $p$-series can be usefully applied in the Comparison Test along with geometric series, which is why I’ve intentionally placed it earlier in this post.

 Proof